+Evaporative emission factor for class j

-$E{\nu j} \quad = \quad N_j \; . \; H_j \; . \; e{\nu j}$ where
+E {vj} = N_j .
+H_j . e{vj}

+where !

-E{vj} = Evaporative emission from class j kg evj = Evaporative emission factor for class j kg/h
+E{vj} = Evaporative emission from class j kg

+kg/h

 The population, usage and lifetime of different types of off-road machinery were updated following a study carried out by AEA on behalf of the Department for Transport (Netcen, 2004a).
 This study researched the current UK population, annual usage rates, lifetime and average engine power for a range of different types of diesel-powered non-road mobile machinery.
 Additional information including data for earlier years were based on research by Off Highway Research Ltd (2000) and market research polls amongst equipment suppliers and trade associations by Precision Research International on behalf of the former DoE (Department of the Environment) (PRI, 1995, 1998).
 Usage rates from data published by Samaras and Zierock (1993, 1994) were also used.